carroket/cleverlay/README.md

 ## Availability

-The first public release of Cleverlay will soon be available for download from [GitHub](https://github.com/carroket/cleverlay) free of charge.
+A version of Cleverlay that actually functions should soon be available for download from [GitHub](https://github.com/carroket/cleverlay) free of charge.
+In the meantime, you are welcome to download and tinker with the work in progress.
+Star it.
+Watch it.
+Fork it if you are so inclined.
+Knock yourself out.

 Cleverlay is licensed via the standard MIT License.